8gears/do/README.md

 However there are some use cases where major Build Tools aren't the best fit.
 Here are some cases:

--  You need a Build Tool the interact nicely with the Shell.
-Use **Do** to have a consistent workflow and API.
+-  You want a Build Tool that interact nicely with the Shell.
+Use **Do** to have a consistent workflow and Syntax.
 -  Golangs `go` already provides some build tool like functionality and most of the major build tools are too much to justify the overhead.
 A combination of a few Shell commands will **Do** it.
 -  Building or Deploying Container Images can get out of hand quickly, **Do** can help by providing a consistent and understandable flow to build, ship and run images.
 -  Declarative CI/CD Build files like GitLabCI or TravisCI can become quite complex and are hard to test locally. **Do** can help here by wrapping those commands in **Do** functions and make them locally testable.
 At the same time it will reduce the Build files making them easy understandable.